-From 6 April 2016 all dogs over eight weeks old must be microchipped and the details stored on the microchip database must be up to date.
+It is a legal requirement that all dogs over eight weeks old must be microchipped and the details stored on the microchip database must be up to date.
 You can find out more by downloading our

 The orders require a person responsible for a dog to:

 - pick up dog faeces left by a dog at all times

 - carry a means to pick up after their dog, such as a poo bag or similar

 - keep dogs on leads in designated areas.
 In Leeds this includes all roads, pavements and footpaths (including gated alleyways) next to carriageways, as well as cemeteries, crematoria, specialist public gardens and parks; and some council owned golf courses

 - put dogs on a lead when directed to do so by an authorised officer